 • exposure to various strategies which will bring about positive change,

 • suggested individual responses which are effective in achieving the aim, and

 How is Trojan’s Trek different from standard therapies and counselling?

 Trojan’s trek is a circuit breaker program.
-Individuals will require follow-up treatment on completion.
+Individuals may require follow-up treatment on completion.
 The differences between this program and conventional treatment may be summarised as follows:

 • encourages group identity and experience sharing,

 • utilises the remoteness and peace of the bush